 Commuters who travel in areas with a history of flooding are advised to monitor high tides.
 Check www.mvtraffic.org prior to your trip to anticipate traffic conditions.
 Road closures are often posted by the Mill Valley Police Department on Twitter.

 Please be advised to keep out of creeks and waterways during the storm.

 Power Outages/Downed Power Lines

 Residents are advised of possible downed trees and power lines.
 Report downed power lines by calling 9-1-1 and PGE at 1-800-743-5002.
 Stay away from the downed powerlines and assume they are energized and dangerous.

 Here are some tips:

 If you see a downed power line call 911 immediately.
 For more safety information about downed power lines click here.

 Traffic & Road Closures

 Flooding or fallen trees may cause traffic back-ups and road closures.
-Road closures will be posted at www.cityofmillvalley.org as they are reported.
+Road closures will be posted on our homepage at www.cityofmillvalley.org as they are reported.
 Check www.mvtraffic.org for updates on traffic before your trip.